-Thanks to your majesty.
+LORDS.
+Thanks to your Majesty.

+MACBETH.
 Ourself will mingle with society, And play the humble host.
-Our hostess keeps her state, but in best time We will require her welcome.
+Our hostess keeps her state; but, in best time, We will require her welcome.

 Pronounce it for me, sir, to all our friends; For my heart speaks they are welcome.